 What if I forget to bring my child bedding?

 The center has a supply of extra bedding for if children have an accident during nap time and need new bedding or if parents forget to bring in bedding.
 There is a flat rate of $5.00 charged per week should the center need to use center bedding.

 Who washes the bedding?

 It is the parents responsibility to launder children's bedding and return it each week.
 Bedding must be taken home on Fridays for laundering for the next weeks use.

-The center launders all bedding and other fabric items on a weekly basis at minimum and more often as needed.
+The center launders all center bedding and other fabric items on a weekly basis at minimum and more often as needed.

 Can I visit my child anytime?